Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Determining an Appropriate Sequential Test

-where $f_n\left(\cdot \ ; \theta_i\right)$ denotes the density function corresponding to $\theta_i, i = 0,1$.
-Then, \begin{itemize} \item[(i)] if $Z_n < b$, terminate and accept $H_0$, \item[(ii)] if $Z_n > a$, terminate and accept $H_1$, \item[(iii)] if $b < Z_n < a$, continue and sample a new observation $u_{n+1},$ \end{itemize} where $b,a \in \mathbb{R}, \ b < a$ define the so-called \textit{continuity region} $[b,a]$ of the test and are chosen such that the type I and type II errors are controlled for pre-specified $\alpha$ and $\beta$ values.
-Our first simulation study indicated that mostly flexible multi-parameter distribution families are suitable for modelling the loss.
-We decide to use a log-normal distribution, since in comparison to the beta and gamma distribution families, the log-normal distribution offers the advantage of performing a location test based on only one parameter since the median of a log-normally distributed variable only depends on $\mu$.
-A further advantage is the possibility to use test methods based on normality assumptions after a logarithmic transformation of the original data.
+Figure~\ref{regrAllCVM} shows the CvM values achieved by the different distribution families in the regression case.
+Smaller CvM values indicate a better fit.
+Apart from the two Weibull families and the normal distribution, a relatively homogeneous picture emerged.

+Similar results were achieved in the classification context as shown in Figure~\ref{classAllCVM}.
+These findings are supported when looking at other criteria such as the Kolmogorov-Smirnov and Anderson-Darling criteria (results not shown).
+Thus, regarding the distributional fit, the choice of the distribution family is not crucial as long as one chooses from the set of generally well-performing distribution families.

-However, due to the presence of a nuisane parameter ($\sigma^2$), regular SPRTs can not be applied.
-Thus, we use a \textit{Sequential Likelihood Ratio Test} (SLRT) proposed by \citet{ghosh} for the sequential Behrens-Fisher-problem of two normally distributed i.i.d. random variables $\{U_i\} \sim \mathcal{N}(\mu_U, \sigma_U^2)$ and $\{W_i\} \sim \mathcal{N}(\mu_W, \sigma_W^2)$ where all parameters are unknown and one wants to test
+However, out of these distribution families, the log-normal family offers two notable advantages.
+First, it allows performing a location test based on only one parameter since the median of a log-normally distributed variable only depends on $\mu$.
+Second, it allows for applying a sequential test based on a normality assumption after a logarithmic transformation of the original data.
+Therefore, we decided to assume a log-normal distribution for designing our sequential random search.
+However, due to the presence of a nuisance parameter ($\sigma^2$), regular SPRTs could not be applied.
+Thus, we used a \textit{Sequential Likelihood Ratio Test} (SLRT) proposed by Ghosh~\cite{ghosh} for the sequential Behrens-Fisher-problem.
+Here, one considers two normally distributed i.i.d. random variables $U \sim \mathcal{N}(\mu_U, \sigma_U^2)$ and $W \sim \mathcal{N}(\mu_W, \sigma_W^2)$, where all parameters are unknown and one wants to test

-with type I error rate $\alpha$ and type II error rate $\beta$.
-For this test, \citet[S. 335]{ghosh} proposes the following continuity region:
+with respective type I error rate $\alpha$ and type II error rate $\beta$.
+The continuation region of the test is given by: